-A major priority for any business is security.
-It's difficult to be profitable if you can't protect your assets.
-The good news is that video surveillance systems are more effective than ever.
-Many cameras now offer computer-like functionality, including motion sensors and automatic mobile notifications that enable you to contact the proper authorities the instant something goes wrong.
-The way video is recorded and stored has changed, too.
-Now, small business owners have access to immensely powerful surveillance systems at relatively affordable prices.
+Security is imperative for any business; after all, how can you be profitable if you can't protect your assets?
+Luckily, video surveillance systems are more intelligent and effective than ever.
+The best cameras now offer computer-like functions and features, like motion sensors and automatic mobile notifications.
+Some even let you automatically contact law enforcement instantly if need be.
+Technological development has also lead to more efficient ways of managing recording and storage, as well.
+Now small business owners have access to immensely powerful surveillance systems at relatively affordable prices.

-Best of all, most vendors offer completely customizable packages, meaning you can tailor each system to your specific needs.
-Whether you require a sprawling system that covers multiple locations or just a two-camera system in one store, you can usually work with your vendor-partner to configure a system that works for you.
+When it comes to buying and implementing a new system, most vendors allow for a large degree of customizability, meaning you can tailor a system to your business's specific needs.
+Whether you need a widespread system that can cover multiple locations or just a few cameras to watch your storefront, there's a solution for everyone.
 Not sure where to start?
-Business News Daily created this buyer's guide to break down the component parts of video surveillance systems.
+Here's our 2017 video surveillance buyer's guide to help break down the component parts of video surveillance systems.

 Editor's Note: Trying to find the video surveillance system that's right for you?
 Fill in the questionnaire below, and you will be contacted by our partner vendors with the right system for your business.